sebastienros/parlot/docs/parsers.md

 ### Separated

 Matches all occurrences of a parser that are separated by another one.
+If a separator is not followed by a value, it is not consumed.

 ```
 Parser<List<T>> Separated<U, T>(Parser<U> separator, Parser<T> parser)